Helden, Limburg: History

-After the occupation by Gelderland, helden was sold to Prussia.
-Under Prussia, Helden had developed a small industry.
+After the occupation by Gelderland, Helden was sold to Prussia.
+Under Prussia, Helden developed a small industry.

-Only after the Napolionic wars of 1814 did Helden belong to the Kingdom of the Netherlands.
-But not for long, because after the Belgium Independence changed Helden with a large part of Limburg to the state of Belgium.
+Only after the Napoleonic wars of 1814 did Helden belong to the Kingdom of the Netherlands.
+But not for long, as Belgium's Independence changed Helden with a large part of Limburg going to the state of Belgium.

-The Catholic St Lambertus Church is a three aisled basilica-like church.
+The Catholic St Lambertus Church is a three-aisled basilica-like church.
 The nave and choir date from the 15th century.
 The church was restored after a fire in 1885.
 In 1944, the tower which probably dated from the 14th century was blown up.
-The church was restored between 1952 and 1953, and a more modest tower was added.
+The church was restored from 1952 to 1953, and a more modest tower was added.

 Helden was home to 341 people in 1840.
 It was an independent municipality, however the town hall was located in Panningen.
 In 2010, it was merged into Peel en Maas.